MacCode7110/CS4341A2/Exercise3.26.md

     c.
 What is the maximum number of nodes expanded by breadth-first tree search? **

         Breadth-first search expands all successors of the current node.
-        For a tree search, we do not store the explored set of states since each state cannot be visited multiple times.
+        For a tree search, we can visit the same node multiple times.
         For a solution at depth 1, there is a maximum of 4 nodes that can be expanded from the root node.
-        For a solution at depth 2, there is a maximum of 16 nodes that can be expanded from the 4 nodes at depth 1.
+        For a solution at depth 2, there is a maximum of 16 nodes that can be expanded including the 4 nodes expanded from the root node.
         As part of running the goal test on a tree, the maximum number of nodes expanded by breadth-first tree search is the branching factor raised to the depth of the solution, which can be written as 4^(x + y) in this scenario. x + y always sums to the depth/level of the solution in the tree.

     d.
 What is the maximum number of nodes expanded by breadth-first graph search? **

-        For a graph search, we store the explored set of states and check for redundant paths since a given state can be visited multiple times.
+        For a graph search, we cannot visit the same node multiple times.
         For a solution at depth of 1, there is a maximum of 5 distinct states that have been explored.
         For a solution at depth of 2, there is a maximum of 13 distinct states that have been explored.